Deadline: Tuesday, January 31, 2017 at 5pm CST

 Fund for Teachers reserves the right to review the terms and conditions of this grant program, and to make changes at any time, including termination.

-For optimal application performance: Avoid using Chrome as your browser when completing your application or tablets such as an iPad or Amazon Fire.
+For optimal application performance: Avoid using tablets or mobile devices such as an iPad or Amazon Fire.
 Also, please make sure that your pop-up blocker is off, to avoid missing pertinent notifications.

 - Calendar of Events